Lake Lucerne Navigation Company: Routes

 The SGV operates several routes, with many variants, on Lake Lucerne.
 The following places are served, listed here in clockwise order around the lake shore from Lucerne:

 Not all services serve all stops, nor are they necessarily served in the order presented above.

 The SGV operates both historic paddle steamers and more modern motor vessels on its scheduled services.
 Whilst either kind of ship may operate an individual service, the company publishes in advance those services for which it is planning to use paddle steamers.

 The SGV services are well integrated with other public transport and tourist services.
 The landing stages at Lucerne and Flüelen provide 'cross-quay' interchange with the main line railways at Lucerne station and Flüelen station respectively.
 Similar links are available to the Pilatus rack railway at Alpnachstad station, the Vitznau–Rigi railway line at Vitznau, the Treib–Seelisberg funicular at Treib and the Bürgenstock funicular at Kehrsiten-Bürgenstock.

+Gotthard Panorama Express

 The interchange at Flüelen forms a key part of the Gotthard Panorama Express, a tourist oriented combined paddle steamer and rail service that connects Lucerne and Lugano.
 The SGV provides the link from Lucerne to Flüelen, connecting there with a Swiss Federal Railways train to Lugano.